 Williams blossomed in Durham.
 He averaged 19.3 points, 3.7 rebounds, and 6 assists in his three seasons with the Blue Devils.
 He college career is highlighted by leading Duke to the 2001 national championship and winning the National Player of the Year award in 2002.
 He graduated with a Sociology degree.

-Although Williams’ NBA career was cut short, he accomplished a lot for a young player:
+Although Williams’ NBA career was cut short due to the motorcycle crash, he accomplished a lot for a young player:

 — NBA All-Rookie Second Team (2003)